 Described as a “discussion document,” the report summarizes input received from external stakeholders during the first phase of the initiative and outlines 15 “intended actions” for improving the federal technology transfer system, many of which would require legislative or regulatory action to implement.
 These actions are organized around five goals: reducing regulatory impediments, increasing engagement with the private sector, building a federal entrepreneurial workforce, supporting new tools to facilitate technology transfer, and improving metrics and benchmarks to measure technology transfer success.

 NIST is accepting comments on the report through Jan.
 9, 2019.
+(Update: The deadline for comments has been extended to February 5, 2019.)

 Updates sought to core technology transfer laws